Braille-Tools

-The goal of this project is to introduce sighted people to the Braille system.
-It doesn't help with screen readers and is not intended for serious Braille transcription.
+Note: this library is intended to help sighted people explore the Braille system.
+It does not assist screen readers and is not a tool for professional Braille transcription.

 Setup